-Get behind new election to break Brexit deadlock, says UK's Corbyn
+UK opposition leader Corbyn calls for election to break Brexit impasse

 “Moving into office at a period right up against the clock, there would need to be time for that negotiation,” Corbyn said.
 “An extension would be a possibility, because clearly there has to be time to negotiate.”

-Even with opposition from hardline Brexit campaigners strengthening in her Conservative Party, May, who heads a minority government, has so far refused to retreat from both her deal, which envisages close trading ties with the EU, and the timetable for Britain to leave the bloc on March 29.
+Even with opposition from hardline Brexit campaigners strengthening in her Conservative Party, May, who heads a minority government, has refused to retreat from both her deal, which envisages close trading ties with the EU, and the timetable for Britain to leave the bloc on March 29.

 Trying to persuade parliament to back her plan, a source said May was “minded” to accept a proposal from Labour lawmakers to add reassurances on workers’ rights and environmental protections.